simbadSid/cubeRemapper_perfBenchmark/README.md

 >make plotPointCompare </br>
 >make plotPoint </br>

-To plot some previous performance results (obtaines on the HPC Intel Xeon CPU E5-2680 v3 @ 2.50GHz), you can run the command </br>
+To plot some previous performance results (obtained on an HPC Intel Xeon CPU E5-2680 v3 @ 2.50GHz), you can run the command </br>
 >make plotPointCompareArchive

 An HMI will allow you to choose among different archives that we obtained.